quacksouls/bitburner/doc/guide/daemon.md

 ```

 A successful hack would result in the game presenting you with a world map.
 Each
-location on the map is called a BitNode, a simulated world most aspects of which
+location on the map is called a _BitNode_, a simulated world most aspects of
-are governed by various multipliers.
-Some multipliers affect the difficulty of
+which are governed by various multipliers.
+Some multipliers affect the
-hacking a server, how much money you can make from various activities, the
+difficulty of hacking a server, how much money you can make from various
-amount of XP you gain from certain tasks, etc. You have been playing in a
+activities, the amount of XP you gain from certain tasks, etc. You have been
-BitNode called `BitNode-1: Source Genesis`, abbreviated as BN1.
-You have now
+playing in a BitNode called `BitNode-1: Source Genesis`, abbreviated as BN1.
+You
-completed level 1 of BN1, shortened as BN1.1.
-Your reward is a permanent
+have now completed level 1 of BN1, shortened as BN1.1.
+Your reward is a
-increase of 16% in all your multipliers and your `home` server now starts with
+permanent increase of 16% in all your multipliers and your `home` server now
-32GB RAM after entering a new BitNode.
-If you want, you can enter BN1 again to
+starts with 32GB RAM after entering a new BitNode.
+If you want, you can enter
-play through BN1.2 and complete it to permanently increase all your multipliers
+BN1 again to play through BN1.2 and complete it to permanently increase all your
-by 24%.
+multipliers by 24%.
 Details on all BitNodes can be
 [found here](https://bitburner-official.readthedocs.io/en/latest/guidesandtips/recommendedbitnodeorder.html).

 ## What's next?